FREQUENTLY ASKED QUESTIONS

 Yes, of course.
 I’m willing to go to any location within the quadrant of where classes are offered (noted above).
 The cost varies depending on how many people would be taking a lesson, and where it is located.
 Frankly, if I have to drive 5 minutes to your house, I would charge less than if I had to drive an hour.
 Please contact us at email@example.com for a personal quote

-Visit www.dancewithjanet.com/cruise2019 for all the information about the upcoming group vacation we have planned.
-At less than $80 per night (which includes food & lodging), and FOUR fabulous destinations, it’s sure to be the best vacation you’ll ever take, with the best traveling companions!
-Airfare, insurance, and dance fees ($75/person) are extra charges
+Visit dancewithjanet.com/cruise for all the information about the upcoming group vacation we have planned.
+It’s sure to be the best vacation you’ll ever take, with the best traveling companions!
+Airfare, insurance, and Dance With Janet group fees ($75/person for dancers & $35/person for non-dancers) are extra charges

 Look at the bottom right corner of the screen; there’s a little arrow with a line next to it.
 Click on that and it will take you to the next page where subsequent videos can be found.
 Only 3 videos fit per page, so multiple pages are needed to display all the videos.
 Scroll back and forth using the arrows on the bottom of each page to access the video lessons